biraysutcuoglu/sdfvtcm/README.md

 ----------------------
 ### Segmentation with UNet
 For training the UNet, Jupyter Notebook **model_training.ipynb** and for model evaluation **model_evaluation.ipynb** is implemented.
-- By running these notebooks, training or inference can be done on the Tool Dataset.
+- By running these notebooks, training or inference can be done on the Tool dataset.
 - If you'd like to use already trained models for inference:
-    - Copy the V_Unet folder inside of TransferLearningUnet. (if you change the name of the folder, please add it to the .gitignore file)
+    - Copy the V_Unet folder inside of TransferLearningUnet. (if you change the name of the folder, add it to the .gitignore file)
     - Run model_evaluation.ipynb notebook.

 -----------------------